Back to Alabama

 Plain English Breakdown

-This law proposes a constitutional amendment that requires public K-12 schools to play or perform the first stanza of The Star-Spangled Banner at least once per week during school hours.
+This bill proposes a change to the state constitution that would require public K-12 schools to broadcast or perform the first stanza of The Star-Spangled Banner at least once each week during school hours.

 What This Bill Does